 a.
 The Developer must describe the means by which it will assess the effectiveness of various components of the AFHM Plan such as the advertising methods and the outreach activities targeted toward the groups identified as least likely to apply or the use of community contacts.
 Indicators such as the anticipated racial/ethnic composition of the tenant population or applicant pool are not to be used as indicators of effectiveness of an AFHM Plan under any circumstances.
-The Developer is encouraged to use indicators based on actual efforts, including the number of referrals by community contacts listed in the Plan; the number of visits to the site or walk-ins due to outreach or advertising; or the representation of persons identified as least likely to apply as part of the potential buyer or renter group in comparison to the percentage of that group within the housing market area.
+The Developer is encouraged to use indicators based on actual efforts, including the number of referrals by community contacts listed in the b.
+Include a discussion of corrective measures to be taken if least likely to apply populations are poorly represented.

+Plan; the number of visits to the site or walk-ins due to outreach or advertising; or the representation of persons identified as least likely to apply as part of the potential buyer or renter group in comparison to the percentage of that group within the housing market area.